Boolooroo Rest Area — 24hr Free Camping Guide 2026 for Senior Grey Nomads

 What you will probably notice first

-- A gravel or hard-packed parking layout rather than marked tourism campsites.
+- A gravel or hard-packed rest area surface rather than formal marked campsites.

-- Night lighting may be limited or absent.
-A torch is essential for toilet visits.
+- Lighting may be limited.
+A torch or headlamp is essential for night toilet walks.

-- Toilet paper may run out.
-Keep your own supplies handy.
+- Toilet paper may run low.
+Carry your own emergency supplies.

 5. Toilets, water, bins and dump point info at Boolooroo Rest Area